crystal-lang-tools/vscode-crystal-lang/README.md

 ### Debugging

-[Native Debug](https://marketplace.visualstudio.com/items?itemName=webfreak.debug) is an excelent extension that allow you to debbug crystal and other languages that compile to binary.
+[Native Debug](https://marketplace.visualstudio.com/items?itemName=webfreak.debug) is an excelent extension that allow you to debug crystal and other languages that compile to binary.

 > Be sure of compile your crystal code with `--debug` flag